rsuffert/argos-hids/models/gnn/README.md

 ## Usage of [`supervised.py`](./supervised.py) (DongTing and LID-DS Datasets)

-This script supports both the DongTing and LID-DS datasets by configuring the H5 file paths via environment variables or command-line arguments.
+This script supports both the DongTing and LID-DS datasets by configuring the H5 file paths via environment variables.

 1. **Install dependencies:**
     ```bash